 We use a dentist-prescribed, take-home system that offers noticeable tooth whitening results in a matter of days.
 Our tooth-whitening system can be applied during the day or nighttime.

 Nitrous oxide is very safe.
-Used for both adult and kid, it is one of the safest sedatives in dentistry.
+Used for both adults and children, it is one of the safest sedatives in dentistry.
 It is well tolerated, has a rapid onset, is reversible, can be adjusted in various concentrations and is non-allergenic.
 Patients remain fully conscious when breathing nitrous oxide.

 Yes.
 We perform full service for dental implants – covering every stage of the process.
 In fact, dental implants look and feel so natural that you’ll forget you ever lost a tooth.